samishken/lab/EKS/01- Networking/Networking-eks.md

 ### AWS Networking
 - pods inside cluster should be able to talk to one another
 * VPC: network boundary for ourselves.
 Eni to connect with control plane.
+- - - -  We don't want to create more than one cluster per VPC.
+We are going to start using a lot of the IP addresses quickly for every pod.

 * * -> Subnet: anthing inside the vpc gets ip address.
 * * * -> Node: in the cluster.
 * * * * -> ENI: attached to the node like an outlet.
 IP address will be attached to it like a cable.